JuanIrache/gopro-telemetry/readme.md

 Here's a [gallery with cool uses of the GoPro telemetry](https://goprotelemetryextractor.com/gallery).

 Accepts an object with binary data and timing data.
-Returns a JavaScript object (or optionally other file formats) with a key for each device that was found.
+Returns a promise that resolves to a JavaScript object (or optionally to other file formats) with a key for each device that was found.
 See **samples/example.js** for a basic implementation.

 You must extract the raw GMPF data from the video file first.
 You can do so with [gpmf-extract](https://github.com/JuanIrache/gpmf-extract).

-**gopro-telemetry** expects an object with the following properties:
+**gopro-telemetry** expects, as the mandatory first parameter, an object with the following properties:

 - **rawData** (buffer) The GPMF track of the video file.
 - **timing** (object) Provides timing information such as starting time, framerate, payload duration... as extracted from [gpmf-extract](https://github.com/JuanIrache/gpmf-extract).

+An **options** object and a **callback** function are additional optional parameters.
+If a callback is provided, it will receive the extracted data, and the promise will not resolve the result.

 Install: